All Episodes

 It could go either way.

-The panhandle, Southwest Florida are crucial, unless you want Andrew Gillam and the do nothing Bill Nelson back in the Senate.
+The panhandle, Southwest Florida are crucial unless you want Andrew Gillum and the do-nothing Bill Nelson back in the Senate.

 Tennessee, Marsha Blackburn, get out and vote.

-If you want Josh Hawley to win that race, which he should win against Claire McCaskill is just pretending the last two weeks to be a moderate when she's anything but.
+Missouri, Day of State, everybody, it's all about today if you want Josh Hawley to win that race, which he should win against Clare McCaskill, who's just pretending the last two weeks to be a moderate when she's anything but.

 Oh, it's fine to join the Taliban, Kristen Cinema.